Mediterranean Garden Society

 The photo at the top of this page shows MGS members during a botanical tour of Crete one April on a wet walk from Plakias across the hill to Damnóni (Photo Jorun Tharaldsen)

 Sally Razelou writes:

 We are all familiar with the basic characteristics of the mediterranean climate: a hot, dry summer and rainfall concentrated in the winter months.
 Yet the unpredictability of the month-by-month rainfall is less often mentioned.
 This is one of the things that makes mediterranean gardening so fascinating.

-Mediterranean plants are prepared for the dryness of the summer months but are subject to great stress if the autumn rains arrive late, as in 2003, or if the winter rainfall is exceptionally low.
-This was seen in winter 1999/2000 (figures not included below) when only 190mm of rain fell and we were watering the garden of Sparoza in February.
+Mediterranean plants are prepared for the dryness of the summer months but are subject to great stress if the autumn rains arrive late, as in 2003 and 2011, or if the winter rainfall is exceptionally low.
+This was seen in winter 2015/16 when only 130mm of rain fell between the months of November and February and we were watering the garden of Sparoza in February.
 In 2000 the spring flowers failed to appear on the hillside.
 Plants are also in trouble if the first autumn rains are followed by a month or more of drought.
-This occurred in autumn 2008: 33mm of rain fell in three consecutive days in the third week of September, encouraging plants into new growth, after which no more rain fell until half-way through November.
+This occurred in autumn 2008: 33mm of rain fell on three consecutive days in the third week of September, encouraging plants into new growth, after which no more rain fell until half-way through November.

 THE MEDITERRANEAN GARDEN is the registered trademark of The Mediterranean Garden Society in the European Union, Australia, and the United States of America